BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 Any resistance is painful, and with the mind of resistance, if you experience pleasure, you will by default be resisting it, because by default, you want more of it.
-With the mind not free from *tanha*, when you experience pain, by default you’re resisting it, because you don’t want any of it.
+With the mind not free from
+<span lang="pi">*tanha*</span>, when you experience pain, by default
+you’re resisting it, because you don’t want any of it.
 You want it to completely go away.
-With the mind not free from *tanha*, when you experience a neutral feeling, you will automatically resist it, you will incline towards oblivion, towards ignoring it, towards turning away from it, because you don’t understand it. *Tanha,* practically speaking, is always that resistance on the level of what you’re currently feeling.
+With the mind not free from
+<span lang="pi">*tanha*</span>, when you experience a neutral feeling,
+you will automatically resist it, you will incline towards oblivion, towards ignoring it, towards turning away from it, because you don’t understand it. <span lang="pi">*Tanha*</span>, practically speaking, is always that resistance on the level of what you’re currently feeling.

 **Q:** Even if you’re feeling pleasure, you’re still resisting it.
 It’s not good enough for you.